VolgaCTF/volgactf-qualifier/README.md

 # Themis Quals
 A platform for task-based CTF competitions

-This repository is meant to be a meta-repository containing general information about the platform.
+This repository is a meta-repository containing general information about the platform.

 ## Projects
 1. [themis-quals-infrastructure](https://github.com/aspyatkin/themis-quals-infrastructure) - Server configuration (Vagrant & Chef)